Create your first lead magnet in 90 minutes or less (+5 ideas)

 Just answer a few questions about your download, and we’ll create a ready-to-go PDF.

 (If you need a place to host your digital downloads and lead magnets -- whether they're for sale or free -- take a look at Podia.
-Try it out for free with a 14-day trial.)
+Sign up for your free account today. )

 (Not-so-)coincidentally, you can also make this next type of lead magnet with our Digital Download Generator: A checklist.